Pathway Stage Components

 • For professional support staff, commitment to own ongoing personal development in performance athlete space and maintaining up to date knowledge and qualifications.

-• For fencing coaches, be on the BF Coach Register (min Level 2 with a development plan to Level 4) with a satisfactory disciplinary and safeguarding record.
+• For fencing coaches, be on the BF Coach Register (minimum Level 2 with a development plan to Level 4) with a satisfactory disciplinary and safeguarding record.

-• Parents/Guardians of U18s – Attend an ADP induction session which will focus on athlete wellbeing
+• Parents/Guardians of U18s should attend a Pathway induction session which will focus on athlete wellbeing

 Measures include: